 In This Article

-Most people have natural parts in their hair, where the hair naturally falls on either side of their head.
+Most people have natural parts—where the hair naturally falls on either side of their head.
 And while finding the natural part in your hair is surprisingly simple, finding the place where your part would look best isn't always as easy.

 How to Find Your Natural Part

-How to Create a Different Part
+How to Create a Middle Part

-Here are some tips on finding a part that best flatters and enhances your face shape:
+Here are some tips on finding a part that best flatters and enhances your face shape.

 Some parts work better than others with different hair textures.